 Teacher Leadership (Grades K–12): Gain dynamic skills that can help you lead with greater confidence in your classroom and in your teaching community and address such key challenges as parent involvement and student achievement.
 You will also learn more about your own leadership style and how to leverage the latest research to guide your decisions.

-Teaching English Language Learners (Grades K–12): This specialization will help you to identify, interpret, and assess the language proficiencies of English language learners in the K–12 classroom.
+Teaching English Language Learners (Grades K–12) (Non-Licensure): This specialization will help you to identify, interpret, and assess the language proficiencies of English language learners in the K–12 classroom.
 You will learn how to adapt your current instruction techniques, course materials, and learning environment to better meet the needs of this growing population of students.

 *U.S. citizens living abroad may qualify for our principal licensure program.
 Some restrictions apply.
 Contact an enrollment advisor for more information and to see if you qualify.